FireDeveloper/FireFlow/README.md

 <h2><a name="credits">Credits</a></h2>
-A big thank you goes to ME bitches xD (kidding, README its not finished yet)
+README its not finished yet
 <br/>
 Thanks to everyone who volunteered by contributing via Pull Requests!